data-preservation-programs/filplus-checker/README.md

 ## Storage Provider Distribution

-A table showing the distribution of storage providers that have stored data for the client, along with information on the location, total deals sealed, percentage of total deals, unique data stored, and percentage of duplicate deals for each provider.
+A table showing the distribution of storage providers that have stored data for the client, along with approximate location, total deals sealed, unique data stored, and percentage of duplicate deals for each provider.
+Criteria for flaggable events is listed in the report itself.

 ### Healthy Report

 ![provider-distribution](assets/provider-distribution.png?raw=true)